-Welcome to our second example for our sample business, George's Catering, where we'll go over an example of taking out a loan and see what the bank loan journal entry should be.
+Welcome to the second example for our sample business, George's Catering, where we'll go over an example of taking out a loan and see what the bank loan journal entry should be.

 Before starting, a few quick reminders: